yf0726/ML_2018/README.md

 * ### `datapreprocessing`

+Undis_List_Generation_for_FastText.ipynb is used to create a list of undismissed researchers from database.
+But due to privacy Data_Complete_clean.txt is missing to run it.

 ## Working notebook
 * ### `Disambiguation.ipynb`:
 The name disambiguation part.
 We use kNN+LOF outlier dectection in it.

 * ### `classification.ipynb`

+* ### The folder `Data`

+'author_explict_dict.pickle' and not_dis_author_dict_tmp.pickle contain keywords from each dismissed author and corresponding vectors from FASTTEXT.

+not_dis_author_dict.pickle and not_dis_author_dict_tmp.pickle contains keywords from each undismissed author in "Set 1" and corresponding vectors from FASTTEXT.

+total_no_dis_pub_2.csv and no_dis_auth_vec_2.csv contain publications from undismissed author and vectors from FASTTEXT in "Set 2"

+X_set1_fasttext.pickle,y_set1_fasttext.pickle,X_set2_fasttext.pickle,y_set2_fasttext.pickle contain X and y to train our model in the FASTTEXT part.